Free Webinar - AEC Collection Essentials: CAD to BIM and Beyond

 Discover enhanced architecture workflows with AutoCAD, Revit, FormIt Pro, Autodesk Docs, and more.

-You're invited to explore the power of connected workflows that can help you and your architectural teams improve design quality with integrated CAD and BIM data sources.
+Explore the power of connected workflows that can help you and your design teams improve design quality with integrated CAD and BIM data sources.

-In this webinar we’ll focus on the ways you can enrich your design processes with a new cloud-based common data environment for better collaboration, seamless connections between conceptual and detailed design tools for better design performance, and more efficient documentation workflows.
+This webinar will introduce innovative ways you can integrate CAD and BIM processes in Autodesk Docs, our new cloud-based common data environment, for better collaboration and more efficient documentation.
+Centrally manage your design information across geographically dispersed teams by connecting Autodesk's tools to the cloud.

 Cesar Escalante